You are probably using high-end internet services provider but sometimes the stability is not as good as expected.

-Here’s some suggestion to lower your PING and to increase the response server:
+Here’s some suggestion to lower your PING and to improve the response server:

 - Close (background) program that heavily consumes the internet connection

-- Move closer to the WiFi router or try to install WiFi extender to strengthening the connection
+- Move closer to the WiFi router or try to install WiFi extender to strengthen the connection

-- For the online video game, always use a local server to avoid lag
+- For an online video game, always use a local server to avoid lag

 - Minimize the number of devices that connected to the WiFi router